FAQ item index

 What does the CE marking mean under the CRA?

-Under the CRA, the CE marking is the manufacturer's visible indication that the product with digital elements, and the processes put in place by the manufacturer, conform to the CRA's essential cybersecurity requirements and to any other applicable Union harmonisation legislation that also provides for CE marking.
+The CE marking is the manufacturer's visible self-declaration that the product with digital elements complies with the CRA and any other applicable EU harmonisation law that also requires CE marking.

 Citations